reed756/weather-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+## What is it?

+This is a weather App built using TypeScript, Angular, Tailwind.css, Preline UI, RxJS, Jasmine and Karma.

+## Why did I build it?

+I built this as a good excuse to learn unit testing in Angular.

+## What problem does it solve?

+Allows users to check the weather for a particular location and also save their favourite locations to local storage.

+## What did I learn?

+I learnt about unit testing in Angular and also that there are ways to write code so that it makes the process of unit testing easier which I will keep in mind for future projects.

+## Features

+- Able to save locations to local storage

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.